shtasik/memology/README.md

 - *spread* - usually an empty fiels, sometimes it says what is the area of spread of the meme

 ### What is next?
-Cleanind, preprocessing, bag-o-wording, Word2vecing, modelling and, of course, having tons of fun!
+Cleaning, preprocessing, bag-o-wording, Word2vecing, modelling and, of course, having tons of fun!

 To be continued...